StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/find-a-job.md

 # How to Find a Job

-This topic provides step-by-step instructions to search for a job in TheHive.
+This topic provides step-by-step instructions for searching a job in TheHive.

 A job is a task initiated by Cortex to run an [analyzer](../../../../cortex/installation-and-configuration/analyzers-responders.md) on an observable.